-This is the most important factor most of us will look at first when choosing an IT company; however, it shouldn’t be the deciding factor.
-Jumping on the cheapest offer you see isn’t necessarily the best idea, especially if you rely on IT for your day-to-day business activity.
-It is important to think what would work best for your company or family.
-Most IT Companies can give you a rough estimate on how long the job will take and the pricing.
-However, with technology things can go wrong so the estimation is not always 100% accurate.
-Consider this when looking at price:
+Most of us will look at price first when choosing an ICT provider; however, it shouldn't be the deciding factor.
+Jumping on the cheapest offer you see isn't necessarily the best idea, especially if you rely on ICT for your day-to-day business activity.
+It is important to think about what would work best for your company now and in the future.
+Most ICT providers can give you a rough estimate of how long the job will take and the pricing.
+Consider this when thinking about price:

-IT Companies all have different pricing models, so it is extremely important to identify if it is a good fit for your business or home.
+IT Companies all have different pricing models, so it is extremely important to identify if it is a good fit for your business.
 Pricing should be transparent and honest.
-If a business is unable to provide you with a confident or solid pricing structure, it might be a sign that something isn’t right.
+If a business is unable to provide you with a confident or solid pricing structure, it might be a sign that something isn't right.

-All of this information from an unbiased source is integral when evaluating the credibility of an IT Company.
+All of this information from an unbiased source is integral when evaluating the credibility of an ICT provider.

-This area of consideration comes down to the following question – What makes this IT Company special?
+This area of consideration comes down to the following question – What makes this ICT provider special?
 What extra incentive do they provide to make their services more attractive?
 Do they keep all client information and passwords safe and can they provide it to you when needed?
-Do they purchase products in your business name so you have full control over the application or system?
+Do they purchase services or software in your business name so you have full control over the application or system?

-How did you find about the IT Company?
+How did you find about the ICT provider?
 If it was a referral, is it a reputable source?
-Do they have all the necessary certification and experience with large vendors like Cisco, Microsoft and Apple?
-Are they partners with companies such as Google, Xero and Vend?
-Most IT companies will have their partners and affiliates linked on their website and you can be confident in their abilities with these types of systems.
+Do they have all the necessary certification and experience with large vendors like Cisco, HPE and Apple?
+Are they partners with companies such as Google, Microsoft and Dropbox?
+Most ICT providers will have their partners and affiliates linked on their website and you can be confident in their abilities with these types of systems.

-As more and more companies are moving to an Apple ecosystem, Apple provide a great tool to find verified Apple consultants that you can find here: https://consultants.apple.com.
+As more and more companies are moving to an Apple ecosystem, Apple provides a great tool to find verified Apple consultants that you can find here: https://consultants.apple.com.

-If you have a home or business with Apple products, using the Apple Consultants Network will provide you with a large list of Apple consultants in your area that are specialists in your task at hand.
+If you have chosen to use Apple products for business, using the Apple Consultants Network will provide you with a large list of Apple consultants in your area that are specialists in your task at hand.

 It is important to know if the IT Company requires you to sign up to a lock in contract.
 If this is the case, you need to confirm details such as:

-Some IT Companies might have hidden fees that can cause more drama than good.
-What about a password information sheet with all your IT Information?
-If you move to another IT Company, is there a charge to release information to your business?
-Believe it or not, but there are many IT companies that do!
-This is extremely important to confirm before locking into a contact.
+Some ICT companies might have hidden fees that can cause more drama than good.
+What about a password information sheet with all your IT information?
+If you move to another ICT provider, is there a charge to release information to your business?
+Believe it or not, but there are many ICT companies that do - it shocks us!
+This is extremely important to confirm before locking into a contract.

-Communication and record keeping is another important aspect of selecting an IT company.
+Communication and record-keeping is another important aspect of selecting an ICT provider.
 It is important to be able to communicate easily with your IT specialist.
 You should be kept in the loop when they are resolving an issue or finding a solution to your problem.
-Does the IT Company keep communication records in a database?
+Does the ICT provider keep communication records in a database?
 Everything should be recorded in case it is needed down the track and each IT specialist in the team can communicate effectively about your system.
-This seems like basic business practice, but you would be surprised how neglected it is – even by IT companies!
+This seems like basic business practice, but you would be surprised how neglected it is in the industry!

-Nothing can be worse than spending a large amount of money on equipment and it breaks due to the Company of which you have contracted.
-It is extremely important to confirm that the business has insurance in the event of the worst happening.
-Also ensure that they are a registered business with an ABN and ACN.
+Nothing is worse than spending a large amount of money on equipment and it breaks due to the ICT provider's wrong-doing.
+It is extremely important to confirm that the ICT provider has the relevant liability and professional indemnity insurances in the event of the worst happening.

-Is the provider’s staff sufficiently skilled to be responsible for your data and confidential information?
+Are the provider's staff sufficiently skilled to be responsible for your data and confidential information?
 Do they tailor technical solutions to your business or do they offer you a template?
 Do they adjust to your skill level and speak to you in a language that is easy to understand?
-Are they a locally based company or are their headquarters overseas?
+Are they a locally-based company or are the headquarters overseas?

-Take your time and choose wisely when it comes to finding the right IT Company.
-IT should be about building solutions for you, so the first step is to understand what you are getting and if it meets your needs.
+Take your time and choose wisely when it comes to finding the right ICT provider.
+Technology needs to work for you and your business, so the first step is to understand what you are getting and if it meets your needs.
 Secondly, the provider must be focused on exceeding your business goals.
-As an IT company, it is our job to simplify your system – not overcomplicate it!
+As an ICT provider, it is our job to simplify your system – not overcomplicate it!
 Downtime can be crucial to the business, so make sure that you can get support when you need it most.